qmeng222/qmeng222/README.md

 #### <div align="left">A full-stack developer working remotely since 2021 🚀</div>

-- 🤔 I am a strategic thinker, an innovative problem-solver, and a lifelong learner
+- 🤔 I am a strategic thinker, an innovative problem-solver, and a lifelong learner.

-- 🧡 JavaScript is my favorite language, and Node is my preferred runtime environment
+- 🧡 Python and JavaScript are my predominant programming languages, and Node is my preferred runtime environment.

-- 🌱 And I'm constantly expanding my skill set by incorporating new programming languages, frameworks, and libraries
+- 🌱 And I'm constantly expanding my skill set by incorporating new programming languages, frameworks, and libraries.

-- 🧘🏻‍♂️ Aside from coding, I love gardening, meditation, and petting my guinea pigs
+- 🧘🏻‍♂️ Aside from coding, I love gardening, meditation, and petting my guinea pigs.

 <br/>